Schedule an Appointment 1-305-251-8650

 • Prostate cancer

-A number of other things may also result in rise in PSA levels.
-Hence, it is natural if your GP asks you to go for other tests to find out the exact cause.
+Several other things may also result in a rise in PSA levels.
+Hence, it is natural if your GP asks you to go for different tests to find out the exact cause.

 Pros and Cons of the PSA Test

-It is very important to know about varied pros and cons of getting PSA test.
+It is essential to know about the varied pros and cons of getting a PSA test.
 Here’s what you need to know:

 Pros